Kaltsoon/data-management-and-databases/exercises/er-exercises.md

 ## General instructions

 1. Do not add any additional features or details to your design.
-2. Make sure that you do NOT include any redundancy in the model.
+2. Make sure that you do not include any redundancy in the model, e.g., redundant attributes or relationship types.
-3. No redundant attributes!
-4. No redundant relationship types!
 3. Determine multiplicity constraints (e.g., `1..*`).

 > [!NOTE]